 TCL is rapidly taking over the mid-range television space.
-It’s a spot it’s been vying for over the last five years, and it’s really beginning to hold its own.
+It’s a spot it’s been vying for over the last five years, and with everything from budget HDR sets to 8K QLEDs to offer, it’s really beginning to hold its own.
+2020 also marks the first time TCL has brought QLED TVs to the UK, along with a new 8K TV (the TCL X915) that's now IMAX Enhanced certified.

 In recent years, one of the defining traits of TCL TV's is their use of Roku TV, which appears in most of the mid-range models in North America.
 By leveraging Roku's strengths, TCL TVs have an incredible library of subscription-based streaming services like Hulu, Netflix, and Amazon Prime Video.

-Both of the new 8K TVs feature TCL’s new Quantum Dot display technology, which supports a wide color gamut display, approaching 100% of the DCI-P3 color space coverage.
+TCL's QLED (quantum dot) displays support a wide color gamut display, approaching 100% of the DCI-P3 color space coverage.
 This, alongside TCL’s mini LED technology, should make for more vibrant colors, heightened contrast, and better viewing angles.

-As well as that, TCL has launched its new AI platform, TCL AI-IN, and it’s working to integrate its smart AI-powered products with partners like Android TV, Roku (in North America only), and Amazon Alexa.
+In 2019, TCL also launched a new AI smart platform, TCL AI-IN, and it’s working to integrate its smart AI-powered products with partners like Android TV, Roku (in North America only), and Amazon Alexa.

 TCL X10 QLED (available in 75 inches): At CES 2019, we discovered that the 8K 2019 TCL Roku TV (or TCL X10 QLED outside the US) boasts QLED and mini LED technology for improved picture quality.
 Specifically, these smaller LEDs offers more local dimming, with 300% more contrast control zones compared to its last-generation sets.